openresty/lua-nginx-module/README.markdown

     /lua: hello world

-You're discouraged to enable the `share_all_vars` option due to its unexpectied side-effects happened from time to time.
-You're encouraged to use the `args`, `vars`, or even `copy_all_vars` options instead.

-The `copy_all_vars` options instead gives the subrequest a copy of the parent's Nginx variables at the time of issuing the subrequest, but changes made to the child after this point will not affect the variables of the parent's request or any other subrequests sharing the parent's variables.
+The `copy_all_vars` option provides a copy of the parent request's Nginx variables to subrequests when such subrequests are issued.
+Changes made to these variables by such subrequests will not affect the parent request or any other subrequests sharing the parent request's variables.

     location /other {